 ANTI-SPAM POLICY OVERVIEW

 When we communicate with you, we may communicate via electronic means, such as by e-mail.
-We strive to ensure that our communications do not contain any spam.
-“Spam” refers to any unsolicited Commercial Electronic Messages (“CEMs”) that have been sent without Consent.
-In that light, we require all CEMs from our Office to be in compliance with Privacy Laws.
+We strive to ensure that our Commercial Electronic Messages (“CEMs”) are sent with Consent, identifying information and unsubscribe mechanisms.
+We require all CEMs from our Office to be in compliance with Privacy Laws.
 If and when we communicate with you using electronic means, you can opt out of receiving such messages by following the “Unsubscribe” link included at the bottom of such communications or by contacting LJ Turnbull.
 Any questions or concerns with respect to CEMs from our Office may be addressed to LJ Turnbull.
-In the event that our Office inadvertently sends out a CEM without Consent, we commit to investigating every such instance and assisting the employee(s) or managers involved with renewing their understanding and awareness of our compliance responsibilities.
+In the event that our Office inadvertently sends out a CEM without Consent, we commit to investigating every such instance and assisting the employee(s) or manager(s) involved with renewing their understanding and awareness of our compliance responsibilities.